Freight Forwarder Fees Checklist

 How To Read A Freight Forwarder Invoice

-It is important to understand that, in order to fully understand the charges listed on your freight forwarder invoice, you will need to understand how to read a bill of lading (detailed freight bill), of which we will go into much detail later in this article.
+In order to fully understand the charges listed on your freight forwarder invoice and bill of lading, it’s essential to learn how to read them.
 We will start here with FF invoices and then dive deeper further on.

 To begin, a freight invoice can be divided into three sections: